Disney’s Festival of the Arts is back for 2022, and we couldn’t be more excited!

 You’ll find that the seminars and workshops are busier on the weekends as this festival has quickly become quite popular with the locals.
 So, if you can do a weekday we highly recommend you do that.

 Typically there is a mix of workshops and seminars available during Festival of the Arts.
 Some are complimentary, and some cost extra.

 Get the complete schedule, details, and pricing info on the Disney World site.

-- *Workshops that cover a wide variety of artistic skills such as floral design, ink and paint, mixed-media art, plus more
+- Workshops that cover a wide variety of artistic skills such as 3D paper crafting, animation, mixed-media art, plus more*

 - Seminars on creating your own works of art